manzinello/xcassets/README.md

 ## How

-Call `xcassets [filename.png]` to generate a the `Images.xcassets` directory with all the correct resources for your iOS app, at the moment will be created the appIcon folder from a PNG, with all the correct size.
+Call `xcassets [filename.png]` to generate a the `Images.xcassets` directory with all the correct resources for your iOS app, at the moment will be created the appIcon folder from a PNG, with all the correct size